Nonverbal communication

 Q: What is

-comveyed from touchhighly dependent upon
+meainngcomveyed from touchhighly dependent upon?
+(4)

 A: The culture, the context of the situation, the relationship between communicators, and the manner of touch.